bnb-chain/greenfield-cmd/README.md

 The policy effect can set to be "allow" or "deny" by --effect

+If it is an object policy, actions can be the following: create, delete, copy, get, execute, list, update or all.
+If it is a bucket policy, actions can be the following: delete, update, createObj, deleteObj, copyObj, getObj, executeObj, list or all.
+The actions which contain Obj means it is an action for the objects in the bucket.
+If it is a group policy, actions can be the following: update, delete or all.

 Put policy examples:
 ```
 // grant object operation permissions to a group